ibm-cloud-docs/vpc/at-events.md

 | floating-ip  | is.floating-ip.floating-ip.update   | Floating IP was updated  |
 | floating-ip  | is.floating-ip.floating-ip.delete   | Floating IP was deleted  |
 | floating-ip  | is.floating-ip.floating-ip.read | One or more floating IP was retrieved |
 {: caption="Table 3.
-Actions that generate events for Floating IP" caption-side="top"}
+Actions that generate events for Floating IP" caption-side="bottom"}

 ### Flow log events
 {: #events-flow-logs}